Dr Mark is a veterinarian. He works with small animals, exotics, horses, and livestock.

-- Once your monkey is housetrained, they will need to have the ability to run off and urinate once in a while.
-If they jump off you and runs up a tree, you will have to let them.
+- Once your monkey is house trained, they will need to have the ability to run off and urinate once in a while.
+If they jump off you and run up a tree, you will have to let them.
 After they are finished, they will want to come back to see what you are doing.

 House Training a Young Monkey

 House training a very young monkey is almost impossible.

 A monkey of any age may have an accident, and if you are not able to deal with this, you should consider caring for a different pet.
 For example, recently, a monkey was resting on my shoulder as he watched the village children playing on the plaza.
 One of the kids set off fireworks and the monkey, frightened, urinated on my shoulder.

 Since I live in the tropics, it was easy enough to take the shirt off and rinse it.
 If you think this is a terrible thing, and not something you can ever put up with, do not get a monkey.